Siddis of Karnataka: History

-While some Siddis were victims of the Portuguese slave trade, most were imported by the Sultans in the 15th-16th centuries as military mercenaries.
+While some Siddis were victims of the Portuguese slave trade, most were imported by the rajas in the 15th-16th centuries as military mercenaries.
 Others were sailors on the trade routes to the east.

 In 2013, the New York Public Library held an artistic exhibition entitled Africans In India: From Slaves to Generals and Rulers, which retraced the lives and accomplishments of prominent Siddis from the past.
 Lasting until July, it included 100 reproductions of paintings and modern photographs.

 Religion

-Most of the Siddis in Karnataka follows Hinduism.
+A plurality of the Siddis in Karnataka follow Hinduism.
 There is a significant number following Islam and Christianity.

 The Haliyal taluk has populations of Muslims and Christians while the Hindu populations are concentrated in the ghat areas of Yellapur and Ankola.
 Although Siddhis opt for different religions they intermarry across religions without any reservations.